dajiangliu/rareGWAMA/rareGWAMA/README.md

     install.packages("devtools")

-Then to install:
+Then you could use:

     library(devtools)
     install_github("dajiangliu/rareGWAMA", subdir ="rareGWAMA")

-With library(rareGWAMA), your are ready to go!
+With `library(rareGWAMA)`, your are ready to go!

 ## Feedback/Contact